YousefHanafy-SW-ENG/YousefHanafy-SW-ENG/README.md

 <h1 align="center">Hi 👋, I'm Yousef Hanafy</h1>
 <h3 align="center">Mobile Software Engineer</h3>

-- Mobile Software Engineer

-- Software Instructor

-- With a passion for software engineering, I made the decision to follow a road map or career path that will make me part of those who will lead the future of technology in the world in the next few years.

-- So proud to be a member of programmers’ family and looking forward to join a talented organization that will give me the opportunity to effect the development of others.
+- A passionate Mobile Software Engineer and Software Instructor with a knack for crafting engaging, user-centric applications.
+My journey in tech has been driven by a commitment to continuous learning and sharing knowledge, evident in my dual role of developing innovative software solutions and teaching aspiring developers.
+Specializing in Mobile Application Development, I thrive on turning complex problems into intuitive and impactful digital experiences.
+As an instructor, I take pride in demystifying the world of coding and helping students unlock their potential in the tech industry.

 - 📫 How to reach me **yousef.hanafy@gmail.com**

 <h3 align="left">Connect with me:</h3>